oxheadalpha/composed-fa2-example/README.md

 }
 ```

-The `collected_fees` should be 0 mutez during contract origination and we would
+The `collected_fees` should be 0 mutez during the contract origination and we
-need an extra parameter specifying initial fee.
+would need an extra parameter specifying the initial fee.
 Based on the generated
-`createStorage()` function we can define the
+`createStorage()` function, we can define the
 [createCustomStorage()](./src/origination.ts) function like this:

 ```typescript